Putin orders troop replenishment in face of Ukraine losses - NewsBreak

 Fears of a Chernobyl-like disaster have been mounting in Ukraine because of fighting around the Russian-occupied Zaporizhzhia plant.
 Ukraine and Russia have accused each other of shelling the site.

-In the incident on Thursday, the plant was cut off from the electrical grid, causing a blackout across the region, according to authorities.
-The complex was later reconnected to the grid, a local Russian-installed official said.

-It was not immediately clear from Ukrainian energy authorities whether the damaged line carried outgoing electricity or incoming power to operate the plant.
-But Zelenskyy's mention of the emergency generators implied that incoming power was affected.
-Incoming electricity is needed to run the reactors' vital cooling systems.
+It was not immediately clear whether the damaged line in Thursday's incident carried outgoing electricity or incoming power to operate the plant, including the vital cooling system for the reactors.
+Ukrainian authorities said a backup power line using electricity from another, non-nuclear plant remained connected and was in use.

-Zelenskyy said Ukraine would have faced a radiation accident if the diesel generators had failed to turn on.

-He blamed the fire that damaged the transmission line on Russian shelling.
-But Zaporizhzhia's Russian-installed regional governor, Yevgeny Balitsky, blamed a Ukrainian attack.
+Zaporizhzhia's Russian-installed regional governor, Yevgeny Balitsky, claimed that a Ukrainian attack caused the fire that damaged the transmission lines.
+Ukraine's nuclear energy agency, Energoatom, blamed "actions of the invaders."

 While the incident apparently didn't affect the reactors' cooling systems — whose loss could lead to a meltdown — it stoked fears of disaster.